-- Created safer working conditions in the quarry by prioritizing more than 20 improvement ideas that could be implemented in a short period of time, such as:
+- Created safer working conditions in the quarry by prioritizing more than 20 improvement ideas that could be implemented in a short period of time

 For more information, contact: